Resources - e-PlanSoft

 2. Review it until a deliverable is made.

-3. The deliverable is sent back to the customer (or applicant) for approval.
+3. The deliverable is sent back to the customer (or applicant).

-4. If it needs changes, it's sent back — if not, construction can proceed.
+4. If it needs changes or revision, it need to be review again — if not, construction can proceed.

 What are the main steps in the electronic review process?